 Advisory.

 I take a small number of advisory engagements alongside my work at openJII, typically two to four at a time.
-The companies I work best with are scaleups and mid-market businesses where engineering, data, and the commercial side need someone who can translate between them.
-I’m most useful where the org is real (15–80 engineers), the questions are hard (data platform GTM, AI strategy, restructuring, pricing), and the leadership team wants a sparring partner rather than a deck.
+Two shapes fit best.
+The first is scaleups and mid-market businesses where engineering, data, and the commercial side need someone who can translate between them; this is where the org is real (15–80 engineers) and the questions are hard (data platform GTM, AI strategy, restructuring, pricing).
+The second is founders who have a working B2B SaaS prototype that now has to become production-ready and pass the scrutiny of enterprise or regulated buyers (SOC 2, HIPAA, multi-tenant isolation, security hardening).
+In both cases the leadership team wants a sparring partner who has done the work, not a deck.

 What I focus on